eegg/school-policies-and-procedures/src/complaints.rst

 * The parent puts the concerns or complaint in writing to |The Setting Manager|.
 * The setting stores written complaints from parents in the *Parent Correspondence Folder*.
-* When the investigation into the complaint is completed, |The Setting Manager| organizes a meeting, to include
+* When the investigation into the complaint is completed, |The Setting Manager| organises a meeting, to include

   * |The Setting Manager|
   * The complainant, and any desired friend, relative, or partner